What is Hepatic Encephalopathy ?

-A caregiver is important
+To what extent a caregiver is important ?

 It is important for your health and safety to have a family member or friend with you if you have hepatic encephalopathy symptoms.
 This person needs to help care for you and make sure you follow the treatment plan prescribed by your health care provider.

 With hepatic encephalopathy, you may not always be aware of your symptoms.
 Having hepatic encephalopathy symptoms may prevent you from caring for yourself well enough.
 You may not always take your medications correctly, eat properly, or follow any other treatments.
 Knowing that you have a good caregiver can help bring you some peace of mind.

 Talk with your health care provider about completing a “Release of Information” form.
 This form says that your health care team can give your medical information to a family member or friend chosen by you.
 You need to update and sign this form every year.

 If you have not already done so, you may want to complete a healthcare directive in which you appoint someone to act on your behalf for medical matters.
 Or you may want to assign someone to have power of attorney to make health care decisions if you cannot.
 Talk with a legal attorney about this.

 What are the symptoms and restrictions of Hepatic Encephalopathy ?